cibellem/plantare/README.md

 ![img](plantare.png)

-Plantare is an Ecommerce plant store built with React, Node and MongoDB.
+Plantare is an Faux Ecommerce plant store built with React, Node and MongoDB.
+As a plant lover and decided to play around in this side projcet to learn more about some technologies I have been interested to learn more. <br>

 ### Goals: